markspan/markspan.github.io/_posts/2021-01-05-evtplugins.md

 Optionally, there is the possibility to animate a timer (again, on the named sketchpad), counting down to the "end of response".
 If this element is used, it also must be named.

 ![VAS config](/images/VAS-config.png)

-There is also a configuration item "Start value".
-This value sets the starting point of the VAS cursor, when the rotary encoder is used.
-At the moment it is not functional (:().
-Because of this, the item can now only be used with the mouse as input device.

 The relative complexity of the VAS item led to the inclusion of a bare-bones example of its use.
 This example can be found under Tools - Example experiments in OpenSesame.